crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 Crosswalk does not support iOS at this time.

-### <a id="How-to-proguard-Crosswalk"></a>How to proguard Crosswalk?
+### <a id="How-to-use-Crosswalk-on-a-project-using-ProGuard"></a>How to use Crosswalk on a project using ProGuard

-Don't proguard xwalk library because of broken JNI link.
-Add following ProGuard rules in proguard-project.txt file.
+Don't use ProGuard to obfuscate the xwalk core library because it will create a "broken JNI link" error.
+Add the following ProGuard rules in the proguard-project.txt file:"

     -keep class org.xwalk.core.** {
         *;